ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 of wireless links have become extremely important to Internet performance.
-In particular, congestion controllers should be evaluated in situations where some packet losses are due to radio effects, rather than router queue drops; the bandwidth varies over time due to changing link conditions;
+In particular, congestion controllers should be evaluated in situations where some packet losses are due to radio effects, rather than router queue drops; the link capacity varies over time due to changing link conditions;
 and media access delays and link-layer retransmission lead to increased jitter in round-trip times.
 See {{?RFC3819} and Section 16 of {{Tools}} for further discussion of wireless properties.